ExecDevOps/CentOS-6.7-with-Docker-1.10.3/README.md

 # CentOS-6.7-Docker
-Running Docker versions above the last supported (1.7.1) on CentOS 6.7 is quite possible.
+Running newer versions of Docker than the last supported (1.7.1) on CentOS 6.7 is quite possible.